 Many of us spend years or even decades building up a truly impressive coin collection.
 Whether you are keeping British gold coins as an investment, or you have always had a passion for rare collectable coins, sooner or later you’ll consider selling one or more of them.
 The thing is, that can be a tricky process.
 There are dozens of ways you could convert some or all of your rare British coins into more conventional cash, and hundreds of websites clamouring to be the one who helps you do it.
 Of course, some will give you a much better deal than others.
-No matter how you came by your collection, it is a valuable investment, and you need to be careful with it!
+No matter how you came to your collection, it is a valuable investment, and you need to be careful with it!

 Get the best value for your (collectable) money